-- Single room: The term refers to a room with a standard single bed to provide sleeping accommodation to one person. - 2 Double Room: The term refers to a room that has a double bed and provides sleeping comfort for two people - Twin Room: It refers to a room with two identical twin beds separated by a small bedside table. - Interconnected Room: It refers to rooms that are connected.
-They have a common wall and a door to go from one room to another. - Quad Room: It refers to sleeping accommodation facilities for 4 persons. - Triple Room: It refers to sleeping accommodation facilities for 3 persons and has either a double or two twin beds and an extra bed in it. - Double Double Room: It refers to a room that has two double beds and provide sleeping accommodation facilities for 4 persons. - Suite Room: Suite refers to a set of two rooms out of which one is bedroom and other is the living room. - a) Single-Suite: It is a single room with a sitting room attaches to it and meant for one person's sleeping comfort.
+- 1. Single room: The term refers to a room with a standard single bed to provide sleeping accommodation to one person. - 2 Double Room: The term refers to a room which has a double bed and provides sleeping comfort for two people - 3 Twin Room: It refers to a room with two identical twin bed separated out by a small bedside table. - 4 Interconnected Room: It refers to rooms which are connected to each other.
+They have a common wall and a door to go from one room to another. - 5 Quad Room: It refers sleeping accommodation facilities for 4 persons. - 6 Triple Room: It refers to sleeping accommodation facilities for 3 persons and has either a double or two twin beds and an extra bed in it. - 7 Double Double Room: It refers to a room has two double beds and provide sleeping accommodation facilities for 4 persons. - 8 Suite Room: Suite refers to a set of two rooms out of which one is bedroom and other is living room. - a) Single Suite: It is a single room with a sitting room attaches to it and meant for one person's sleeping comfort. - b) Double Suite: It is a double room with a sitting room attaches to it.

-- b) Double Suite: It is a double room with a sitting room attaches to it. - c) Junior Suite: A large room with a partition separating the bedroom furnished from the sitting area. - d) Duplex Suite: This type of suite has two rooms on two successive floors and is connected with another staircase. - e) Penthouse Suite: Vary luxurious suite of the hotel and is situated on the terrace of the building.

-9. Studio Room: These are rooms which are called multi-utility rooms also and they have utility furniture such as sofa-cum-bed.
-The furniture is such which is used for sitting purposes during the day and sleeping during the night.
+- c) Junior Suite: A large room with a partition separating the bedroom furnished from sitting area. - d) Duplex Suite: This type of suite has two rooms on two successive floors and is connected to each other with a other staircase. - e) Penthouse Suite: Vary luxurious suite of the hotel and is situated on the terrace of the building. - 9.
+Studio Room: These are rooms which are called multi utility room also and they have utility furniture such as sofa-cum-bed.
+The furniture is such which is used for sitting purposes during the day and for sleeping during night.

-10. Cabana Room: This type of room is situated near the swimming pool of the hotel and is normally used by people who love water games and are fond of swimming.

-11. Lanai Rooms: This term is generally used by hotels that are situated on the hill stations for those rooms which have a view of the waterfall or some water bodies or a garden from the balcony of the room.
+- 10. Cabana Room: This type of room is situated near the swimming pool of the hotel and is normally used by people who love water games and are fond of swimming. - 11.
+Lanai Rooms: This term is generally used by hotels which are situated on the hill stations for those rooms which have a view of waterfall or some water bodies or a garden from the balcony of the room.